What Is Audio Description?

 Audio Description is a narration service for individuals who are blind or have low vision.
-The audio describer provides an ongoing dialogue of visual events that are taking place on the stage, screen, at the museum, on a television, at the movies or even public speaking events.
+The audio describer provides an ongoing dialogue of visual events that are taking place on the stage, screen, at the museum, or even public speaking events.

-Audio Description is commentary and narration that guides the listener through the presentation with concise, objective descriptions of scenes, settings, costumes, body language, and "sight gags," all slipped in between portions of dialogue or songs.
+Audio Description guides the listener through the presentation with concise, objective descriptions of scenes, settings, costumes, body language, and “sight gags”, all slipped in between portions of dialogue or songs.
 The patron using this service wears an ear piece so they can hear the describer explain the visual events taking place, providing a more robust experience to the listener.
 Listen to a thorough explanation of AD and its many facets.